Take a look back in time

 Upon the Admiral’s death in 1952 the estate was broken up and sold off in separate lots.
 Clyne Farm was bought by Alexander Coombe Tennant, son of Charles and Winifred Coombe Tennant, as a wedding present for his wife.
 Clyne Wood was sold to a timber merchant who, in the face of tree preservation orders, was able only to fell selectively.
 After being bought and sold several times it was purchased by Swansea Council in the early 1980s, and the area was renamed Clyne Valley Country Park.

 The Coombe Tennant's ran Clyne Farm first as a dairy farm and subsequently as a beef farm.
-By 1966 the farm had ceased to be a busy working farm and fell into almost dereliction.

 In 1971 The Keeper's Cottage was bought by the Haden Family as their family home.
 After a devastating bracken fire The Keeper’s Cottage was extended to create Barn Owl Lodge.
 These two cottages are now offfered as unique self-catering properties.
 In 1988 the Coombe Tennant family decided to sell Clyne Farm and it was bought by their nearest neighbours, the Haden family.